knod/playback/README.md

 **queue**

-**Only for development and testing.
-Don't mess with the queue.** The queue is the way the package lines up functions to be called one after another so they don't interfere with each other.
+**Don't mess with the queue.** The queue is the way the package lines up functions to be called one after another so they don't interfere with each other.

 <!-- TODO: fragment? loop? loop events? -->